epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 I.clock = wibox.widget.imagebox(beautiful.widget_clock)
 {% endhighlight %}

+That's it.
 This is all for now.

 -- -- --